QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/utilities/proxies/zap/index.md

 </div>
 </div><div>

-The in-browser HUB can be enabled by toggling the 'map' button.
+The in-browser HUD can be enabled by toggling the 'radar' button.
 There is a tutorial with a few steps to get accustomed to the HUD.

 <div class="text-center">